-United Way is Fighting for Everyone Impacted by Hurricane Florence
+United Way Fights for Everyone Impacted by Hurricane Florence

 United Way Helps Communities Recover from Hurricane Florence

-The crisis isn't over.
-Portions of North Carolina and northern South Carolina are still inaccessible due to unprecedented flooding, and thousands remain stranded in shelters.
 We created the United Way Hurricane Florence Recovery Fund to support communities impacted by the storm.
-United Ways in the affected areas will raise money locally and respond to emerging needs as appropriate, while the national fund will complement their efforts and provide a single clearinghouse for individual and corporate donors who want to impact all affected areas.
+United Ways in the affected areas raised money locally and responded to emerging needs as appropriate, while the national fund complemented their efforts and provided a single clearinghouse for individual and corporate donors who wanted to impact all affected areas.

 United Way and its partners will be there for residents long after the floodwaters recede.